marekmaskarinec/umboxs/static/docs/contributor/01-index.md

 # Contributor Documentation

+This documentation describes the knowledge needed to develop and contribute to the UmBox project.

 This part of documentation is for those, who want to contribute to the umbox project.
 The project consists of two repositories: